Explaining Payment Rails: The Future of Value Transfer

 Key Takeaways

-• Core Infrastructure: Payment rails are the fundamental networks that transfer value between different parties.
+• Core Infrastructure: Payment rails are the base-layer networks that transfer value between accounts.

 What is a Payment Rail?